Student center: History

 The first student union in America was Houston Hall, at the University of Pennsylvania, which opened January 2, 1896 and remains in operation to this day.
 The first Ohio Union at Ohio State University was Enarson Hall.
 The building opened in 1911 and was the first student union to be built at a state university and the fourth of its kind in the United States.
 Oklahoma State University's student union opened in 1950.
 Subsequent additions, and renovations in 2010, have made the building one of the largest student activity centers in the world at 611000 sqft.

 Some student centers carry unique origins and historical significance with some on the National Register of Historic Places.
 The William Pitt Union was originally constructed in 1898 as a hotel and was converted into a student center in 1956.
 Some student activity centers on the NRHP include O'Hara Student Center (University of Pittsburgh), McKenny Hall (Eastern Michigan University), and the Tivoli Student Union.
 The Tivoli Student Union was originally home to the Trevoli Brewing Company but since has been converted to serve several institutions in Denver, Colorado.

 In 2007, the University of Vermont's student center became the first LEED Gold certification by the U.S. Green Building Council.

-Other examples of student centers include West Virginia University's Mountainlair, the J. Wayne Reitz Union at the University of Florida, the Bronco Student Center at Cal Poly Pomona, the McCormick Tribune Campus Center at the Illinois Institute of Technology, and the Price Center at UC San Diego.
+Other examples of student centers include West Virginia University's Mountainlair, the J. Wayne Reitz Union at the University of Florida, the Bronco Student Center at Cal Poly Pomona, the McCormick Tribune Campus Center at the Illinois Institute of Technology, and Price Center at UC San Diego.

-The first student center in the United Kingdom was at the University of Liverpool, built 1910-1913 for the Liverpool Guild of Students and listed on the National Heritage List for England from 1975.
+The first student center in the United Kingdom was at the University of Liverpool, built 1910–1913 for the Liverpool Guild of Students and listed on the National Heritage List for England from 1975.
 Another historically important student center is Newcastle University Students' Union Building, built in 1924 for what was then Armstrong College of Durham University and listed from 1987.
 Many student centers were built as part of the rapid expansion of higher education in the UK following World War II with architectural styles ranging from classical to modernist; the brutalist Dunelm House, built in 1966 for Durham Students' Union, is considered "the foremost students’ union building of the post-war era in England" and was listed in 2021.
 As of 2021, these are the only three student centers to have been listed in England.
 The conversion of former polytechnics to universities in 1992 sparked further construction of student centers at the new universities, examples including the students' union buildings of Sunderland University and the University of the West of Scotland, both built in 2004.